 For over one hundred years now, the Sandusky Yacht Club has provided its members shelter and comfort when Sandusky Bay waters are not as inviting as the warm fireplace near a friendly tap.
 The floating population is an attractive asset to any waterway, and many cities view with envy Sandusky's beautiful land-locked harbor.
 Our club is the scene of activity for twelve months out of the year.
-You will find members there knitting their brows, spinning their yarns, mending their friendships, patching new acquaintances, darning whatever, needle pointing, and bending their biceps, Brachii cum Spiritus.

 The original clubhouse of the Sandusky Yacht Club, was situated near the foot of Columbus Ave.
 It was later moved out from shore and placed on cribbing.
 This created a semi-closed harbor for mooring boats.
 This structure served its purpose well until a tornado swept through Sandusky in the summer of 1924 and demolished most of the waterfront.
 No part of the building was ever found.